rencewang/personal-arial/src/content/posts/2024-03-14-everything-everywhere-all-at-once.md

 Jobu thinks nothing matters, because then “all the pain and guilt you feel from making nothing of your life disappears.”
 But I prefer an existential lens to her nihilistic one.
 If nothing holds inherent significance, then it's okay if you don't carve out some grand narrative.
 Any destination you reach marks a fresh adventure.

 Jobu thinks that it’s a “statistical inevitability,” that it’s “only a matter of time” before everything falls apart.
-However, I believe in regression to the mean.
+However, I subscribe to regression to the mean.
 Life is a stochastic process, much like fluctuations in weather patterns and the stock market.
 Stochasticism introduces randomness and extremes, yet there is a statistical inclination for extreme values to gravitate toward the mean.
 Adversities are unlikely to persist indefinitely.
 At some point life’ll tick up!

 Hence, while I’m happy to die now, I wouldn’t actively seek death.
 Should I end my life here, I would forfeit the opportunity to witness the ensuing spectacles, where people regress to the mean or experience extreme probabilistic disruptions.
 Of karma catching up to some, and luck striking others.
 Who knows which way it might go.
 That’s what keeps me going — I am at the edge of my seat from anticipation.